Frequently Asked Questions

 - The target contains 5 concentric circles, labeled from 1-6 points.
 Outside of the 5 concentric circles, there are 4 smaller circles labeled with an 8 (the 8-ball), which are only in play on the last throw of each game.
 Throws that land in the boards outside of any circles score no points.

 - The foul line is placed 10 feet from the target.

 - Axes must measure between 12 to 18 inches in total length.

 - Axes must have no more than one blade, spike, or sharp edge, measuring between 3 to 4.25 inches.

 - Games consist of 5 throws.

-- Players must throw from behind the foul line and remain behind it until the axe has completely stopped.
-Crossing the line before the axe has come to rest results in a loss of game.
+- Players must throw from behind the foul line.
+After releasing, both feet must contact the ground behind the foul line.
+Failure to do so results in a loss of game.

 - Players score the highest zone that the blade of the axe is touching.
 The 8-ball can only be scored on the last throw of each game.